-To help you choose between the two, we’ve made the comparison for you.
+To help you choose between the two, we’ve made a comparison.
 If you want to create a contemporary or traditional kitchen and don’t mind a little mess, choose a freestanding oven.
-On the other hand, if you’d prefer a modern or minimalistic kitchen, that is easy to clean, choose a wall oven.
+On the other hand, if you’d prefer a modern or minimalistic kitchen that is easy to clean, choose a wall oven.

 Whether you want a freestanding oven or a wall oven, you can find the perfect oven for your kitchen here at Ross’s Discount Home Centre.
 We have a great selection of each in-store and online, all in stock and all at the lowest possible price.